 Relationships with fellow public finance officers can enhance power in two ways.
 First, they can amplify the power of a finance officer's ideas by providing a larger organization's endorsement.
-To continue our one-time revenue example, GFOA, an organization that represents a network of professional finance officers, advises against using one-time revenues for ongoing expenditures.
+To continue our one-time revenue example, GFOA, as a professional network, advises against using one-time revenues for ongoing expenditures.
 GFOA also offers guidance on other topics that could support the finance officer's ideas.
 Second, professional networks can provide access to the experiences of other finance officers.
 These experiences can be fashioned into stories.
 Ideas backed by stories spread more easily.
 For instance, perhaps a government located in the next county spent non-recurring revenue on new staff two years ago and recently had to lay off those staff members as the non-recurring revenue ran out.
+This could serve as a cautionary tale.